Netflix/dynomite-manager/README.md

 ## Workflow

-The stable version of Dynomite-manager is the [master]( https://github.com/Netflix/dynomite-manager/tree/master ) branch.
+The stable version of Dynomite Manager is the [master]( https://github.com/Netflix/dynomite-manager/tree/master ) branch.

 For questions or contributions, please consider reading [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Build

-Dynomite-manager comes with a Gradle wrapper
+Dynomite Manager comes with a Gradle wrapper

     ./gradlew build

 The gradlew script will pull down all necessary gradle components/infrastructure automatically, then run the build.

-Dynomite-manager provides several default implementations (AWS, Configuration, credentials etc).
+Dynomite Manager provides several default implementations (AWS, Configuration, credentials etc).
 You can use these or choose to create your own.
-Dynomite-manager is currently working on AWS and your local environment.
+Dynomite Manager is currently working on AWS and your local environment.
 We are open to contributions to support other platforms as well.

 ## Howto

-The first step before building dynomite-manager is to configure the interfaces related to your environment in the [InjectedWebListener](https://github.com/Netflix/dynomite-manager/blob/dev/dynomitemanager/src/main/java/com/netflix/dynomitemanager/InjectedWebListener.java).
+The first step before building Dynomite Manager is to configure the interfaces related to your environment in the [InjectedWebListener](https://github.com/Netflix/dynomite-manager/blob/dev/dynomitemanager/src/main/java/com/netflix/dynomitemanager/InjectedWebListener.java).
 Checkout the [Wiki](https://github.com/Netflix/dynomite-manager/wiki/Configuration) for further explanation on what interfaces to bind based on your environment.

 1. Build the dynomite-manager
 2. Set up Auto-Scale Group (ASG) and spin up instances